oanda/apidocs/v1/auth.md

 ## Personal Strategy Traders

 A personal access token can be used to access your account through the OANDA Open API.
 Once created, a token will grant access all of your sub-accounts.
+Please note, your personal access token is like a password, so you should guard it carefully.
+These tokens are unique to an OANDA account and should be stored securely.

 #### Obtaining a Personal Access Token